CodeFred/fvim/README.md

 		brew install ctags
 		echo 'export PATH=/usr/local/bin:$PATH' >> ~/.profile

+6. If you need JavaScript autocomplete, be sure you have `npm` installed, and initialize `tern_for_vim`:

+		brew install npm
+		cd <FVIM_DIR>/sources/tern_for_vim
+		npm install

-6. You might want to support `vim-go`, you need to install `go`, `hg`, and set `$GOPATH`, and other annoyances.
+7. You might want to support `vim-go`, you need to install `go`, `hg`, and set `$GOPATH`, and other annoyances.
 (Honestly, I'm thinking of removing it from the list of plugins because it's so whiny and needy.)

 		brew install go
 		brew install hg